Tick-Talk/Protocol/DataTransmission.md

 * This type removes a user from a group chat
 * A server should check to see if nobody is left in the group
   * If so, the server should delete the group
-* In order to retain security after removing a user, a server should clear all messages it has in store and should create a new key for all remaining users (and send a new `UserData` to all users who need one)
 * In order to leave a group, a client simply needs to send a `RemoveFromGroup` with their username as the `username`
 * <details>
 	<summary>Format</summary>